On the jump of the cover time in random geometric graphs: Lower bound on the cover time

 \begin{theorem} Let $\eps$ be an arbitrarily small positive constant.
 Let $(1+\eps)r_g \le r \le (1-\eps) r_c$.
 Then a.a.s.,

-where $\delta$ is a constant that only depends on $\eps$. \end{theorem} \begin{proof} \textbf{Case 1: }$r<\gamma' r_c$, where $\gamma'\leq \gamma$ ($\gamma$ is the same constant from Lemma~\ref{lem:special_paths}) is a small enough constant to be fixed later.
+where $\delta$ is a positive constant that only depends on $\eps$. \end{theorem} \begin{proof} \textbf{Case 1: }$r<\gamma' r_c$, where $\gamma'$ is a small enough constant to be fixed later.
+Assume also that $\gamma' \leq \gamma$, where $\gamma$ is the same constant from Lemma~\ref{lem:special_paths}.
 Define as before